When using functions with WordPress, you’ll sometimes need to get the URL of the page you’re currently on.

 Why Getting Page’s URL

-There are many reasons to get a page’s link, and it all depends on what the function is trying to achieve.
+There are many reasons to get a page’s link, depending on what the function tries to achieve.

 Other popular functions will need the current URL to display related posts at the bottom of every blog post.

 Whatever the reason, getting the current page URL is a simple task, and the next section will teach you exactly how.

 Get the Current Page’s URL in WordPress

 The first couple of snippets in this article will work with any WordPress template file.
 The second part will be template-specific.

 The codes will get the URL for any page type like single post, single page, the home page, taxonomies templates, search templates, custom post types, etc.

 Use the code below to get the current page URL:

 $current_url = home_url( add_query_arg( array(), $wp->request ) );